endafk/BingwaData/README.md

 Bingwa Sokoni Data is an open-source React Native app built with Expo that allows users to purchase Bingwa Sokoni (data, minutes, SMS) through a clean, modern interface.
 It features a custom purchase UI with modals, transaction history, dark mode, and a custom bottom tab navigator with icons.

+## Click on the thumbnail to Watch the Demo of the app video

 [![Watch the Demo of the app video](https://img.youtube.com/vi/jUraYmkniFo/0.jpg)](https://www.youtube.com/watch?v=jUraYmkniFo)

 <img src="assets/images/icon.png" alt="App Icon" width="200" height="200"/>